 If God was reconciling the world—in other words, removing the division between God and man—by forgiving our trespasses, ought we also to reconcile the world to God by forgiving those who have trespassed against us?
 After all, it says that He has committed to us the word of reconciliation.
 It is now our ministry.
 Forgiveness does not condone injustice.
 On the contrary, our forgiveness reconciles unjust men to be reconciled to a just God who died on the cross for their transgressions.
 Reconciliation is God’s solution to a man-made problem.

 When we forgive, we also open the door for repentance.
 Notice the order of God’s reconciliation with mankind.
 It is written, “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:8).
-God did not wait for man to repent first so that we might be reconciled to God.
+God did not wait for mankind to repent first so that we might be reconciled to God.
 Christ died for us while we were still sinful and unrepentant, and He forgave our sins so that we might repent and be reconciled back to God.
 “From that time Jesus began to preach and to say, “Repent, for the kingdom of heaven is at hand” (Matthew 4:17).
-Therefore, we also must not wait for man to repent for us to administer God’s word of reconciliation.
-We are obligated to forgive first, with the anticipated hope that our fellow man will in turn repent and be reconciled back to God, and then to man.
+Therefore, we also must not wait for mankind to repent for us to administer God’s word of reconciliation.
+We are obligated to forgive first, with the anticipated hope that our fellow man will, in turn, repent and be reconciled back to God, and then to man.

 In conclusion, reconciliation is the act of forgiveness that leads to repentance, and ultimately to the removal of the sinful nature of man that has caused division within God’s creation.
 There is no simple path.
 Reconciliation is a process that takes time.
-We must forgive one person at a time, give that person an opportunity to receive the forgiveness, and become healed by the Holy Spirit of any offense we have carried in our hearts.
+We must forgive one person at a time, allow that person to receive the forgiveness, and become healed by the Holy Spirit of any offense we have carried in our hearts.

 Let me close by sharing with you a personal journey of forgiveness.
 Being Jewish, I am sure that most of you can appreciate the hatred I felt towards the Nazis because of the atrocities they committed during the Holocaust.
 I would argue from a traditional perspective; there would be no rational purpose to forgive any person who committed such atrocious crimes against God’s people.